SiniCode/keysmith/documentation/implementation.md

 ## Shortcomings

 The padding system used in this application is very simple and does not provide the same security level as Optimal Asymmetric Encryption Padding (OAEP) that should be used with RSA to prevent sophisticated attacks.
 In addition, the graphical user interface has been implemented mainly for testing the functionalities.
-It's visually dull and lacks many features that would make it more convenient for the user, e.g., a scroll bar and the possibility to choose the length of the keys.
+It is visually dull and lacks many features that would make it more convenient for the user, e.g., a scroll bar and the possibility to choose the length of the keys.